MiFID II Primer: Eze Software’s Adam De Rose On What You Should Know

 Service providers all have their own roadmaps that extend out over multiple years.
 With any new regulations, it’s tough to predict what the end result will look like, especially as compromises are made and objectives and deadlines shift.
 In a world of finite resources, tough decisions sometimes have to be made in order to build solutions for regulation over other client commitments.
-The postponement has afforded us the time to analyse, plan, design, validate and schedule development in an organised, thoughtful manner, which is exactly how things should be done.
+The postponement has afforded us the time to analyze, plan, design, validate and schedule development in an organized, thoughtful manner, which is exactly how things should be done.
 In the end, this will result in higher quality products and solutions that help clients streamline their processes being delivered to the market, which is great for us and the industry as a whole.

 How will technology firms cope with the surge in IT investment - do they have the capacity?